arlagonix/developer-card/README.md

 ### First time working with Vite

-Quickly bundles results.
+Quickly bundles files into results.
 Looks like everything works out of box, didn't have to configure much.
-Although this small project showed 60 performance in Google Chrome Lighthouse.
-Probably that's a React problem, but I'm not sure...
-Got used to have 100/100 on almost everything.

 Installation time was extremely quick.
 In under 10 secs it installed all packages.
 For comparison it required several minutes to install packages for create-react-app.

 Although in Webpack I had much more control over how things are done under the hood.